floledermann/stimsrv/README.md

 // ... rest of the results data
 ```

 What springs to mind are two warnings at the beginning of the file.
-These warnings indicate that the experiment hasn't been sufficiently specified to accurately calculate the visual acuity of the participant!
-To make the experiment results valid, information about the configuration of the devices in the experiment, such as pixel density and viewing distance, has to be added to the experiment specification.
+These warnings indicate that the experiment hasn't been sufficiently specified to accurately establish the visual acuity of the participant!
+To make the experiment results valid, additional information about the devices in the experiment (such as their pixel density and viewing distance) has to be added to the experiment specification.
 This is covered in the next section.

 ## Device configuration & roles